Be proud of your fuzzy nips.

-Recently, The Mary Sue put out this enlightening article about Marvel's apparent decision to shave almost all of their male superheroes' chests.
+As The Mary Sue point out in this enlightening article, Marvel apparently decides to shave almost all of their male superheroes' chests.
 As a dude sporting a pretty shaggy torso mat myself, I can't mince words here: Marvel's behavior is abhorrent, and I won't stand for it.

 Everyone who's not a chud understands that body positivity––or at the very least, body acceptance––is, well, positive.
 In general, our media landscape has followed suit, if perhaps a little slowly.
 The cinematic landscape is far more diverse today than ever before, and a lot of that diversity centers around rejecting a uniform aesthetic of what is or is not attractive.
 And yet, as The Mary Sue illustrated, Marvel seems hellbent on telling hairy men that their chest hair is unwanted.

 But here's where things get even worse for us forest-breasted lads: It's not just Marvel sending this message of hate.

 Take Jason Momoa, for instance.
 Here's a man with some nice chest hair.
 Just look at his chest hair as Khal Drogo.
 That's the kind of chest hair one would expect from a barbarian warlord.

 Undoubtedly, DC made a conscious decision to shave Jason Momoa's chest hair.
 But why?
 Is it because swimmers often shave their body hair in order to glide more easily through the water?

 Okay, fine.
 Well, then explain this.
 Here's Joaquin Phoenix, a handsome man with some nice chest pubix, in You Were Never Really Here.